Western canon: Latin America

 Octavio Paz Lozano (1914–1998) was a Mexican poet and diplomat.
 For his body of work, he was awarded the 1981 Miguel de Cervantes Prize, the 1982 Neustadt International Prize for Literature, and the 1990 Nobel Prize in Literature.

 Gabriel García Márquez (1927–2014) was a Colombian novelist, short-story writer, screenwriter, and journalist.
 Considered one of the most significant authors of the 20th century and one of the best in the Spanish language, he was awarded the 1972 Neustadt International Prize for Literature and the 1982 Nobel Prize in Literature.

-García Márquez started as a journalist, and wrote many acclaimed non-fiction works and short stories, but is best known for his novels, such as One Hundred Years of Solitude (1967), The Autumn of the Patriarch (1975), and Love in the Time of Cholera (1985).
+García Márquez started as a journalist and wrote many acclaimed non-fiction works and short stories, but is best known for his novels, such as One Hundred Years of Solitude (1967), The Autumn of the Patriarch (1975), and Love in the Time of Cholera (1985).
 His works have achieved significant critical acclaim and widespread commercial success, most notably for popularizing a literary style labeled as magic realism, which uses magical elements and events in otherwise ordinary and realistic situations.
 Some of his works are set in a fictional village called Macondo (the town mainly inspired by his birthplace Aracataca), and most of them explore the theme of solitude.
-On his death in April 2014, Juan Manuel Santos, the President of Colombia, described him as "the greatest Colombian who ever lived."
+When García Márquez died in April 2014, Juan Manuel Santos, the President of Colombia, described him as "the greatest Colombian who ever lived".

-Mario Vargas Llosa, (1936-2025) is a Peruvian writer, politician, journalist, essayist, college professor, and recipient of the 2010 Nobel Prize in Literature.
-Vargas Llosa is one of Latin America's most significant novelists and essayists, and one of the leading writers of his generation.
+Mario Vargas Llosa (1936-2025) was a Peruvian writer, politician, journalist, essayist, college professor, and recipient of the 2010 Nobel Prize in Literature.
+Vargas Llosa was one of Latin America's most significant novelists and essayists, and one of the leading writers of his generation.
 Some critics consider him to have had a larger international impact and worldwide audience than any other writer of the Latin American Boom.
 Upon announcing the 2010 Nobel Prize in Literature, the Swedish Academy said it had been given to Vargas Llosa "for his cartography of structures of power and his trenchant images of the individual's resistance, revolt, and defeat".